how-to-get-wordpress-form-notifications-using-the-wp-mail-smtp-plugin

 wp mail test success message email fix for wordpress contact form not sending email

-Be sure to also test out your form emails by submitting a couple of test submissions after completing this setup.
-That way, you can check that emails deliver successfully.
+Be sure to also test out your form emails by submitting a couple of test entries after completing this setup.
+That way, you can confirm that form notifications are delivering successfully.

 And don’t forget to set the From Email in your form’s notification settings to the same email you set up this SMTP with.

 That’s it!
 You’ve successfully configured SMTP on your WordPress site.
-You’ll now start getting notifications from your WordPress forms.
+You should now start getting notifications from your WordPress forms.

 Why is my WordPress form not sending emails?